spikeydragoon/Cross-Ark-Chat/README.md

 * A: Sadly no this is a limitation of Rcons `sendchat` command and is hard coded into Arks Rcon.
 Until they make an option to be able to change this we are stuck with the yellow :(

 * Q: Are you open to ideas and code changes?
 * A: Yes i am all for adding new ideas and optimizing the code.
-If you want to contribute by helping with codeing, making better guids, correcting my many typos, or giving ideas read the Contributing section then hit me up.
+If you want to contribute by making better guides, correcting my many typos, or giving ideas read the Contributing section then hit me up.

 * Q: Do you plan to charge for this program?
 * A: No i like "moneys" however this project was for fun and for the community to enjoy so if you paid for this then you have been scammed.
-If you want to help me you can feed me new ideas, help with making better guides, fixing typos, or help with code.
+If you want to help me you can feed me new ideas, help with making better guides, or fixing typos.
 Im to lazy to set up a paypal for donations but i may in the future since a free dr pepper would be nice.

-* Q: Why does your code look like a noob did it?
-* A: I code as a hobby and never fully learned one langue only entry level stuff.
-Between side projects and work i use a little of everything.  c, c#, c++, html, python, php and java are what i dabbled in so far with the Cs and java being the main ones.

 * Q: Do you plan to add more features or is this it?
 * A: I plan to keep updating the program for a good while mostly for the experience and to see what all we can do with it.
 Check my to-do list for my planned updates.
 Due to working full time i dont give etas since work might get busy depending on the season but i plan to at the bare min make sure the bot at least runs.
 If this ever changes i will let everyone know and look for someone to take it over.